MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Experiments

-\paragraph{Evaluation Metrics.} We evaluate the performance of different baselines using multi-class classification.
-Consistent with~\cite{zhang2023towards, qian2021counterfactual, chen2023causal}, we adopt the widely-used macro-F1 metric, which balances precision and recall through a harmonic mean.
+\textbf{Evaluation Metrics.} We evaluate the performance of different baselines using multi-class classification, categorizing data into four distinct classes: textual veracity distortion, visual veracity distortion, cross-modal consistency distortion, and real class.
+Consistent with~\citep{qian2021counterfactual, zhang2023towards, chen2023causal}, we adopt the widely-used macro-F1 metric, which balances precision and recall through a harmonic mean.
 Beyond the F1 score, we also include macro-precision, macro-recall, and macro-accuracy as complementary evaluation metrics.
-Specifically, we construct robust regular expressions that are employed to extract key phrases from the long responses for accurate answer matching.
-If a model’s response lacks a valid answer, we classify it as a pseudo choice ``Z'' and consider the response incorrect, following~\cite{liu2023mmbench}.
+Specifically, we construct robust regular expressions to extract key phrases from the long responses for accurate answer matching.
+Following~\citep{liu2023mmbench}, if a model’s response lacks a valid answer, we classify it as a pseudo choice ``Z'' and consider the response incorrect.